 Parking fines must be paid within 21 days of issuance.
 Failure to pay may result in additional fines and a registration hold on your vehicle.
 If the fine is not noted on your citation, the vehicle’s registered owner should receive a notice in the mail with the bail amount.
 You can pay by credit card, check or money order, payable to: The City of Carmel-by-the-Sea.
 Write the citation number on your check.

-If you lose the envelope, mail checks or money orders to:
+If your citation is dated before August 1st, 2018, mail checks or money orders to:

 Parking Enforcement Center

 Pay by phone: 1-866-219-8726